XCTEQ/XCFit/README.md

 ## Import XCFit & Use Predefined Steps

 There are some predefined XCFit steps we can use by importing `XCFit` and extending out test base class to `XCFit`.
-There are plenty of Pre-Defined BDD Style Stpes available [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md).
-You can use prefined steps wherever they make sense however it's fairly esasy to write your own.
+There are plenty of Pre-Defined BDD Style Steps available [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md).
+You can use predefined steps wherever they make sense however it's fairly easy to write your own.

 Your test will read something like this: